gassergalalali/MO-CCI-Website/about.md

                 </div>
                 <ul>
                     <li>
-                        <a href="{{ '/student_development.html' | relative_url }}"><b>Student Development</b></a>: Improve the quality of educational preparation of students so as to better serve industry needs by having graduates who can hit the ground running as well as provide multiple first-hand forums for member companies towards  evaluating and networking with current students.
+                        <b>Student Development</b>: Improve the quality of educational preparation of students so as to better serve industry needs by having graduates who can hit the ground running as well as provide multiple first-hand forums for member companies towards  evaluating and networking with current students.
                     </li>
                     <li>
-                        <a href="{{ '/research_development.html' | relative_url }}"><b>Research Development</b></a>: Conduct applied and practical research tailored to the needs of the industry partners, and the sole needs of Missouri’s construction industry.
+                        <b>Research Development</b>: Conduct applied and practical research tailored to the needs of the industry partners, and the sole needs of Missouri’s construction industry.
                     </li>
                     <li>
-                        <a href="{{ '/professional_development.html' | relative_url }}"><b>Professional Development</b></a>: Enhance the skills of industry personnel through continuing education workshops that aims to promote efficiency and prepare future company leaders.
+                        <b>Professional Development</b>: Enhance the skills of industry personnel through continuing education workshops that aims to promote efficiency and prepare future company leaders.
                     </li>
                 </ul>
                 <p>
-                    As an industry-funded entity, MO-CCI will be composed of both Contractor side (i.e. contractors, sub-contractors, suppliers, ...) and Owner side in Missouri.
+                    As an industry-funded entity, MO-CCI will be composed of both the contractor side (i.e. contractors, sub-contractors, suppliers, ...) and the owner side in Missouri.
 As such, this which will create an interactive forum to enhance mutual collaboration on future projects.
                 </p>
                 <p>
                     MO-CCI will organize an Annual Conference to: (a) report and disseminate results and findings related to all activities in the prior year; (b) provide various seminars